learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 Ok, so now we have a file in our .secret folder on our home directory.
 Safe and sound (mostly) from anyone trying to steal our info off github.

-#### Finally, lets get our client id and api key into our jupyter notebook.
+#### Finally, let's get our client id and API key into our jupyter notebook.

-If we remember that our file is just a regular json file, open the file and pull out the appropriate information from the `~/.secret/yelp_api.json` file.
+If we remember that our file is just a regular JSON file, open the file and pull out the appropriate information from the `~/.secret/yelp_api.json` file.